msotomorras/cloud-pareidolias/README.md

+**Live results can be seen in https://maotomorras.github.io** WIP! you might find some weird result

 # cloud-pareidolias

 **Pareidolia** is a psychological phenomenon in which the mind responds to a stimulus, usually an image or a sound, by perceiving a familiar pattern where none exists.
 Like seeing a face in this picture: